 online black art is moving from instagram to bitmapping

-Created in collaboration between New Museum and Rhizome, the online exhibition New Black Portraitures features work from Juliana Huxtable and Sondra Perry.
+Created in collaboration between New Museum and Rhizome, the online exhibition 'New Black Portraitures' features work from Juliana Huxtable and Sondra Perry.

 In 2018, technology and art possess an increasingly unique relationship with each other.
 This was proven earlier this month when Google Arts and Culture released an app that matches users’ selfies with historical pieces of art.
 However, “selfie match” was not a positive experience for everyone.
-For people of colour — especially those of Hispanic, Asian, and black heritage — the app was yet another reminder of how white and Eurocentric canonized art was.
-The matches black people received were frequently exocitised figures or subservient subjects.
-Thankfully, artists of colour are working hard to ensure the increasingly large and influential net art space is inclusive and progressive.
+For people of color — especially those of Hispanic, Asian, and black heritage — the app was yet another reminder of how white and Eurocentric canonized art was.
+The matches black people received were frequently exocitized figures or subservient subjects.
+Thankfully, artists of color are working hard to ensure the increasingly large and influential net art space is inclusive and progressive.
 They have turned platforms like Instagram and Tumblr into exhibition spaces.
-And they’re utilising today’s technology in captivating ways too.
+And they’re utilizing today’s technology in captivating ways too.
 One standout is Sondra Perry, who, in a video piece, finds a way to artistically connect the Windows “blue screen of death” to police killings of unarmed black women.
 The effect is chilling.

-In a way, Manuel’s subversion of bitmapping fits perfectly into the history of how blacks have interacted with tech.
-We have always conjured up new, ingenious ways to use contemporary technologies — from crafting vines that permeate pop culture to Black Twitter leading awareness campaigns like #OscarsSoWhite — and Manuel’s sound portraits are simply another example of this creativity.
+In a way, manuel’s subversion of bitmapping fits perfectly into the history of how blacks have interacted with tech.
+We have always conjured up new, ingenious ways to use contemporary technologies — from crafting vines that permeate pop culture to Black Twitter leading awareness campaigns like #OscarsSoWhite — and manuel’s sound portraits are simply another example of this creativity.
 “There’s this quote from a documentary called The Last Angel of History,” Aria says, elaborating on the historical pattern.
 “It goes something like, ‘If you give black people a technology, we won’t use it the way it’s meant to be used.
 We’ll sort of crack it open.
 Like, for example, DJing.
 Here’s a record being played, but then we ask, What happens if we flip the function of that?”

 Aria was well-positioned to curate New Black Portraitures.
 The 24-year-old assistant curator at Rhizome has made studying how technology has impacted black culture, and vice-versa, a chief focus of hers.
 She’s written essays exploring meme culture in relation to blackness and the relationship between feminism and race online.
 At Rhizome, she is assisting on a two-year exhibition that presents a work of net art every week.
 The exhibition is attempting to provide a survey of net art’s history, starting with pieces from the 80s and progressing to the present.
 And in her off time, Aria is working on forming strong communities and bonds with black artists.
-“I think the idea of creating infrastructures to help each other is really growing,” Aria says.
+“I think the idea of creating infrastructures to help each other is really important,” Aria says.
 “A friend and I have just started doing Skype critiques with each other where we talk about work we’ve made recently.
 Because if you’re a black artist, you’re not always hearing the things you need to hear.
 A white audience is often just like, ‘Yeah!’
-And sometimes, in a white world, it’s hard for black artists to lovingly critique each other.”
+And sometimes, in a white world, it’s hard for black artists to find the space to lovingly critique each other.”

 You can view New Black Portraitures here.